sarahschirduan/sarahschirduan.github.io/_posts/2019-06-15-titanic-part2.md

 </figure>

 Then we create a csv file to submit to Kaggle.
-Follow the Kaggle instructions for sending in the link.
+When you are on the Kaggle page for the competition, simply click on the "Submit Predictions" button.
 This is the first time I’ve done this and it literally took 2 minutes.

-R Code
+<center>R Code<center/>
 <figure>
 <a href="/assets/img/2titanic8jpg"><img src="/assets/img/2titanic8.jpg"></a>
 </figure>

-Kaggle
+<center>Kaggle<center/>
 <figure>
 <a href="/assets/img/2titanic9jpg"><img src="/assets/img/2titanic9.jpg"></a>
 </figure>